General explanation

 Help, Sailing Mode doesn’t work on my MacBook!?

-The Sailing Mode is not intended to actively discharge your battery.
+The Sailing Mode is not intended to discharge your battery actively.
 Therefore, your MacBook will barely lose any energy even in Sailing Mode, since the power brick is the main source of energy.
 So do not worry when the battery percentage does not change even if the Sailing Mode is activated.
 Sailing Mode is still doing its thing.